ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 ### Closed Loop Mode

-When selecting a color programmatically (i.e. using any client) in Closed loop mode, the user can assign a color for the ego vehicle using the `simulator.json` in the `body` tag.
+When selecting a color programmatically (i.e. using any client) in Closed loop mode, the user can assign a color for the ego vehicle using the scenario file.

 ```

 "body": {